rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 It forks a new daemon for each incoming connection.
 The forked daemons handle key exchange, encryption, authentication, command execution, and data exchange.
 According to sshd’s man page, `sshd` works as follows:

 The OpenSSH SSH daemon supports SSH protocol 2 only.
 Each host has a host-specific key, used to identify the host.
 Whenever a client connects, the daemon responds with its public host key.
-The client compares the host key against its own database to verify that it has not changed.
+The client compares the host key against its database to verify that it has not changed.
 Forward security is provided through a Diffie-Hellman key agreement.
 This key agreement results in a shared session key.
 The rest of the session is encrypted using a symmetric cipher.

-The client selects the encryption algorithm to use from those offered by the server.
+The client selects the encryption algorithm from those offered by the server.
 Additionally, session integrity is provided through a cryptographic message authentication code (hmac-md5, hmac-sha1, umac-64, umac-128, hmac-sha2-256 or hmac-sha2-512).

 Finally, the server and the client enter an authentication dialog.
 The client tries to authenticate itself using host-based authentication, public key authentication, GSSAPI authentication, challenge-response authentication, or password authentication.

-The SSH2 protocol implemented in OpenSSH is standardized by the “IETF secsh” working group
+The SSH2 protocol implemented in OpenSSH is standardized by the “IETF secsh” working group.

 *ssh*

-The client's suite of programs include `ssh`.
+The client's suite of programs includes `ssh`.
 This is a program used for logging into remote systems and can also be used for executing commands on remote systems.

 ## Exercise 5

 ### `sshd`

-Some exercises covering the `sshd` server daemon.
+Some exercises cover the `sshd` server daemon.

 ```
 Usage: sshd [options]